google/quiver-dart/README.md

 Utilities for working with Futures, Streams and async computations.

+`collect` collects the completion events of an `Iterable` of `Future`s into a `Stream`.

+`enumerate` and `concat` represent `Stream` versions of the same-named [quiver.iterables][] methods.

+`doWhileAsync`, `reduceAsync` and `forEachAsync` perform async computations on the elements of on Iterables, waiting for the computation to complete before processing the next element.

+`StreamBuffer` allows for the orderly reading of elements from a stream, such as a socket.

 `FutureGroup` is collection of Futures that signals when all its child futures have completed.
 Allows adding new Futures as long as it hasn't completed yet.
 Useful when async tasks can spwn new async tasks and you need to wait for all of